Identification of a Kalman filter: consistency of local solutions: The prediction error method

 From a more practical point of view, there exist several ways to impose such a uniform stability constraint.
-For example, in \citet{Kuntz2025}, this is done via Linear Matrix Inequalities (LMI), and in \citet{Diehl2009a}, the spectral radius is approximated by a smooth function that involves some Lyapunov equation.
-Similarly, we propose to ensure \eqref{eq-uniform-stability} as follows:
+For example, in~\citet{Kuntz2025}, this is done via Linear Matrix Inequalities (LMI).
+Similarly, we propose to ensure~\eqref{eq-uniform-stability} using some Lyapunov equation constraint, as it is done in~\citet{Diehl2009a}:

+for some $\alpha > 0$.
+In the our experience, this method is quite robust against the choice of parameter $\alpha$: it only needs to be small enough for $\K^\star$ to be feasible in~\eqref{eq-PEM-stability}.
+We choose $\alpha = 0.02$ in the numerical examples.

-for some choice of $\alpha > 0$.
-Note that this formulation is equivalent to imposing $\rho_{\alpha}(A-\K C) \leq 1$ where $\rho_{\alpha}(\cdot)$ is the smooth spectral radius approximation used in~\citet{Diehl2009a}.
-As remarked there, the constraint $P \GEQ 0$ is in fact never active (because $P \GEQ I \GEQS 0$ for any feasible point), so even though \eqref{eq-PEM-stability} is a nonlinear semi-definite program, it can be (almost) treated as an ordinary nonlinear program in practice.
+The constraints~\eqref{constraint-Lyapunov}-\eqref{constraint-PSD} are equivalent to $\rho_{\alpha}(A-\K C) \leq 1$ where $\rho_{\alpha}(\cdot)$ is the smooth spectral radius approximation used in~\citet{Diehl2009a}.
+As noted there, the constraint $P \GEQ 0$ is in fact never active (because $P \GEQ I \GEQS 0$ for any feasible point), so even though~\eqref{eq-PEM-stability} is a nonlinear semi-definite program, it can be (almost) treated as an ordinary nonlinear program in practice.